roe-dl/weewx-rwsa/readme.txt

 lon_offset,lat_offset: normally 0
 skip_upload: all is done except upload; for debugging purposes
 log_url: report data, that are or would be uploaded, to syslog
+T5CM: observation type to use for 5cm temperature

 Note: